ICR-SC/good-practice/docs/index.md

 - Thursday: R projects
 - Friday: Conda environments

-### Vibe-Coding
+### Webinar Series: Vibe-Coding
 Coming soon in February 2026

-## What are the challenges in Research Software?
+## What are come challenges in Research Software?

 Research software development differs from standard software development in some core ways.
-This guide aims to provide a set of good practices that can be applied to research software development to ensure that the software is of high quality, maintainable, reusable and importantly - reproducible.
+This resource aims to help with good practices that can be applied to research software development to ensure that the software is of high quality, maintainable, reusable and reproducible.

 Key differences include: